acend/quarkus-techlab/content/en/docs/02.0/25_reactive-programming.md

 ### Task {{% param sectionnumber %}}.1.1: First reactive endpoint

 The producer application should expose `SensorMeasurement` to the consumer.
-Let's create a simple class `ch.puzzle.producer.entity.SensorMeasurement` with the follwoing content:
+Let's create a simple class with the following content:

 ```java
 public class SensorMeasurement {